aaronestrada/IntAgACOfeature/README.md

 Simulation of an Unsupervised Feature Selection using Ant Colony Optimization (UFSACO) algorithm.
 System is implemented in Python 2.7.11.

-Details on the algorithm can be found in the following [link](https://www.researchgate.net/publication/261371258).
+Details on the algorithm can be found [here](https://www.researchgate.net/publication/261371258).

 # 1. Pre-requisites